pkosenko/librivox-search/librivox_search_readme.txt

 help in the future, if Librivox improves its API.

-If you want to see a very serious use of the Librivox API, try this entirely redo of Librivox using its remote API, look at http://librivox.bookdesign.biz/  They also have Android and IPhone Apps.
+If you want to see a very serious use of the Librivox API, try this entirely redo of Librivox using its remote
+API: http://librivox.bookdesign.biz/  They also have Android and IPhone Apps.
 This is far beyond anything that I have done.

 ****************